 Bajaj Dominar 400

-The Bajaj Dominar 400 comes with a 373-cc engine with a whopping 39.42 BHP of maximum power rating and 35 Nm of torque.
+The Bajaj Dominar 400 is one of the top 10 sports bikes in India.
+It comes with a 373-cc engine with a whopping 39.42 BHP of maximum power rating and 35 Nm of torque.

 The Bajaj Dominar moves away from the sports setting to give a more laid-back riding position.
 Performance is quite respectable on this bike and it is capable of reaching 153 km/h on a long stretch of road.